Art&Craft

 Kumiko models

-The original Kumiko models are divided into 2 categories.
+Original Kumiko models are divided into 2 categories.
 Hishi Kumiko or diamond shape are designs with rounded shapes, floral patterns made of curved lines.
-Koshi Komiko are lattice patterns, geometric shapes resulting from straight horizontal and vertical lines.
+Koshi Komiko are grid patterns, geometric shapes made of straight horizontal and vertical lines.

-In the past, only hand tools were used to make the models.
-There are still craftsmen who follow the tradition and make patterns using the same techniques as hundreds of years ago.
-But there are also modern approaches to the technique.
-The wood is machined with high-performance computerised machines before it is assembled so that sub-millimetre machining is no longer a challenge.
+In the past, only hand tools were used to make the designs.
+There are still craftsmen who respect tradition and make patterns using the same techniques as hundreds of years ago.
+But there are also modern approaches to this technique.
+The wood is machined with high-performance computerized machines before being assembled so sub-millimetre machining is no longer a challenge.

 kumiko